Introjection (Neon Genesis Evangelion): Masculinity and deconstruction of the mecha genre

-Shinji eventually completely synchronizes with Eva-01 and becomes absorbed into it.
-According to Orbaugh, despite the hyper-masculine outlines of the Eva unit and the fact the pilot is a boy, Eva is decisively feminine.
-Neon Genesis Evangelions narrative, therefore, uses both the male terror of being radically feminized through the excessive intimacy implied by the interpenetration and the intercorporation of the cyborg subject, and the paradoxical hope one power that can oppose the forces of evil "is precisely the eruption of the abject femininity that is repressed in technopatriarchal society".
+Shinji, crying in despair, hears a heartbeat and sees a blue light, an image which represents a soul and can be seen in the opening official video.
+The same blue light can be seen in "Weaving a Story 2: oral stage", and it depicts the first light seen by a newborn child.
+He eventually completely synchronizes with Eva-01 and becomes absorbed into it.
+For scholar Andrew M. Winters, Shinji and Eva-01 "have completed their spiritual transformation".
+According to Orbaugh, despite the hyper-masculine outlines of the Eva unit and the fact that the pilot is a boy, Eva is decisively feminine.
+Neon Genesis Evangelions narrative, therefore, uses both the male terror of being radically feminized through the excessive intimacy implied by the interpenetration and the intercorporation of the cyborg subject, and the paradoxical hope that one power that can oppose the forces of evil "is precisely the eruption of the abject femininity that is repressed in technopatriarchal society".
 According to Suan, the sequence reveals "the isolation and agential capacity of individualism, so distinct it is difficult to relate to, so autonomous it cannot be controlled".
 Because it is an Eva unit, such a performance reveals the agency of the non-human, dispelling the divisions between humans and non-humans, and "reversing modern conceptions of inanimate object (one that humans can control) and active (human) subject".
 For the Japanese academic Osamu Tsukihashi, Eva-01's awakening scene may be regarded as the culmination of Evangelion as a work of robotic animation.
 Unlike an ordinary mecha anime, the battle presence of extreme violence and the obvious dichotomy between good and evil, friend and foe, shifts to the unstable idea "everyone can be an enemy".
-In the Eastern plot structure of kishōtenketsu, the battle corresponds to the third act, the ten (転, twist).
+According to Tsukihashi, the battle corresponds to the ten (転), the third act in the Eastern plot structure of kishōtenketsu.